 The Community of Inquiry and Types of Presence

 This module introduces the community of inquiry model and provides strategies for establishing and maintaining cognitive, social, and teaching presence to ensure students are engaged throughout a course.
-It will cover the topics listed below.
+This module is aligned to the core value of Empowering Student Learning from the Teaching Excellence Framework.

 After you’ve completed this module, you will be able to:

-- Review strategies, activities, and tools for creating the three types of presences and boosting student engagement
+- Review strategies, activities, and tools for creating the three types of presence and boosting student engagement

 - Use an assessment checklist to monitor your course facilitation